 The challenging thing is to engender hope but at the same time keep it real and achievable.
 This is real hope.
 There will be times when you will have to deliver bad news with long term and painful impacts.
 Don't avoid this responsibility or worse pretend that everything is alright.

-It is vital as a leader not to peddle false hopes, even if you feel pressured from those above you in the organization to paint an unreal picture of hope for the future.
+It is vital as a leader not to peddle false hopes, even if you feel pressure from those above you in the organization to paint an unreal picture of hope for the future.
 It will catch up with you and you will lose the respect of those in your team and your own self-respect.
 People are looking for REAL HOPE.

 Steve Bagi is the principal of Actuate Consulting and a consulting psychologist and speaker who has over 25 years of experience in leadership and organizational development.
 He specializes in helping staff teams to understand and develop their strengths, leading to greater individual and team effectiveness.
 Although based in Australia, Steve works with leaders throughout the world.